Which place is cheaper, Porto or Copenhagen?

 The summer attracts plenty of travelers to both Copenhagen and Porto.
 Many visitors come to Copenhagen in the summer for the city activities and the family-friendly experiences.
 Furthermore, most visitors come to Porto for the city activities and the family-friendly experiences during these months.

 In July, Copenhagen is generally cooler than Porto.
-Temperatures in Copenhagen average around 17°C (63°F), and Porto stays around 21°C (69°F).
+Daily temperatures in Copenhagen average around 17°C (63°F), and Porto fluctuates around 21°C (69°F).

 In July, Copenhagen usually receives more rain than Porto.
-At this time of the year, Copenhagen gets 69 mm (2.7 in) of rain, while Porto receives 16 mm (0.6 in) of rain.
+Copenhagen gets 69 mm (2.7 in) of rain, while Porto receives 16 mm (0.6 in) of rain each month for the summer.

 The autumn brings many poeple to Copenhagen as well as Porto.
 Most visitors come to Copenhagen for the city's sights and attractions, the shopping scene, and the natural beauty of the area during these months.
 Additionally, the autumn months attract visitors to Porto because of the city's sights and attractions, the shopping scene, and the natural beauty of the area.

 Copenhagen is much colder than Porto in the autumn.
-The temperature in Copenhagen is usually 10°C (50°F) in October, and Porto stays around 17°C (62°F).
+The daily temperature in Copenhagen averages around 10°C (50°F) in October, and Porto fluctuates around 17°C (62°F).

 It's quite rainy in Porto.
 Copenhagen usually gets less rain in October than Porto.
 Copenhagen gets 59 mm (2.3 in) of rain, while Porto receives 131 mm (5.2 in) of rain this time of the year.